ibexa/documentation-user/docs/ibexa_engage/ibexa_engage.md

 ---
-description: Ibexa Engage helps engage audiences and collect valuable data using interactive content.
+description: Use Ibexa Engage to engage audiences and collect valuable data.
 month_change: true
 ---